Labourers need wages to satisfy their wants and needs.

 - Fringe benefits: jobs which offer a lot of fringe benefits have low wages.
-But sometimes, the highest-paid jobs are also given a lot of fringe benefits, to attract skilled labour.
+But sometimes the highest-paid jobs are also given a lot of fringe benefits, to attract skilled labour.

 Why do wages differ between people doing the same job?

 - Regional differences in labour demand and supply: for example, if the demand in an area for accountants is very high, the wage rate for accountants will be high; whereas, in an area of low demand for accountants, the wage rate for accountants will be low.
-Similarly, a high supply of accountants will cause their wages to be low while a low supply (scarcity) of accountants will cause their wages to be high.
+Similarly, a high supply of accountants will cause their wages to be low, while a low supply (scarcity) of accountants will cause their wages to be high.
 It’s the law of demand and supply!

 - Discrimination: workers doing the same work may be discriminated by gender, race, religion or age.

-- Government labour policies: wages will be fairer in an economy where its government has set a minimum wage policy.
+- Government labour policies: wages will be fairer in an economy where the government has set a minimum wage policy.
 The government’s corporate tax policies can also influence the amount of wage firms will be willing to pay out.

 Other wage differentials:

 - Public-private sector pay gap: public sector jobs usually have a high wage rate.
-But sometimes public sector wages are lower than that of private sector’s because low wages can be compensated by the public sector’s high job security and pension prospects.
+But sometimes public sector wages are lower than that of the private sector’s because low wages can be compensated by the public sector’s high job security and pension prospects.

 - Economic sector: workers in primary activities such as agriculture receive very low wages in comparison to those in the other sectors because the value of output they produce is lower.
 Further still, workers in the manufacturing sector may earn lesser than those in the services sector.
 But it comes down to the nature of the job itself.
 A computer engineer in the manufacturing sector does earn more than a waiter at a restaurant after all.